 - Medicare Supplement (Medigap) products

-What is the requirement that makes up a scope of sales appointment confirmation form?
+What is the scope of appointment rules required for an appointment confirmation form?

 There isn’t a specific format that Medicare requires.
 The SOA form must include the following.

 - or Authorized Representative